 There are several reasons why I don’t accept insurance.
 The most important are:

 - Confidentiality.
 Insurance companies require that your information be shared with them in order to pay for services.
 I prefer that clients’ information is kept as confidential as possible.

 - The pressure to diagnose.
 Insurance companies require that clients are given a mental health diagnosis in order to pay for therapy.
 I have found that many clients benefit from therapy, but do not meet criteria for a diagnosis.
 Not using insurance allows clients to access therapy without being given a mental health diagnosis.

 - Flexibility and freedom.
 Insurance companies dictate length and number of sessions they will authorize, as well as when a client is no longer eligible for the benefits of therapy.
 Because I do not work with insurance panels, you and I can collaborate to determine your individual needs regarding session length, frequency of sessions, and when to terminate therapy.

-While I do not accept insurance, some clients have found success submitting receipts to their insurance companies to receive out-of-network benefits.
+While I do not accept insurance, some clients choose to submit receipts to their insurance companies to receive out-of-network benefits.
+I am happy to provide these receipts for you!
 Please check with your insurance company for details on your benefits.